All Change in Ecuador

 One of my final stops was at a cacao plantation where José explained how, together with his family, he has been farming cacao seeds that are sold in both Ecuador and France.
 I had a go at making chocolate and, more importantly, tasting it when we got back to the lodge.
 My experience with Me to We was genuinely eye-opening and an absolute pleasure to be involved in.
 It was great to learn about an initiative that takes pride in measuring its bottom line not by the revenue earned, but by the number of lives that it changes.

 Ecuador fact file

-Flight time from UK
+Flight time from the USA

 When to go

 As with the rest of South America, the geographical diversity of Ecuador means each region has seasonal variations.
 April to October is best for the Andes, November to April for the Amazon, but Ecuador is a truly year-round destination.
-In brief: Although one of the continent’s smaller countries, Ecuador offers plenty of the variety that South America is most famous for, from majestic Andean scenery to colonial cities, colourful markets and an Amazon jungle experience to suit every taste.
+In brief: Although one of the continent’s smaller countries, Ecuador offers plenty of the variety that South America is most famous for, from majestic Andean scenery to colonial cities, colorful markets and an Amazon jungle experience to suit every taste.
 Read our full guide about the best time to visit Ecuador.